IceLuna/Eagle/docs/source/eagle_editor.rst

 - Select an entity to change its parameters (more on that `later`_).
 - Create and delete entities by pressing `RMB`.
 Also, you can press `DEL` to delete the selected entity.
 In case you right-clicked on an entity in the hierarchy and pressed ``Create Entity``, newly created entity will become its child.
 - Drag and drop entities onto each other to build dependencies (child-entities react to transformation changes of a parent and move accordingly).
-If you want to detach an entity, drag and drop it onto ``Scene Hierarchy`` window name.
+If you want to detach an entity, right click it and select ``Detach from parent``.
+  Or you can drag and drop it onto ``Scene Hierarchy`` window name.

 .. image:: imgs/scene_hierarchy.png
    :align: center